smcgdub/MS4_In_Safe_Hands/README.md

 <br>

 #### **8.1 - Social media login** ####
 * One of the features i will be incorporating at a later date is to enable users to be able to log in using their social media accounts such as Facebook and Google.
+Because i want to add this feature at a future date i have left the social account folder in the templates/allauth folder rather than delete the folder and files andn then reinstall them all at a later date.
+This note is to let the assessor know the reason that file and its associated files are there but for now may appear as being unused.

 #### **8.2 - Social media share buttons** ####
 * This feature will go on the product details pages, if a user to the site sees an item they like they will have the ability to share this with other people with only a few clicks.